 Do I need a doctor’s referral to start early intervention teletherapy services?

 No, you do not need a doctor’s referral.
-You can give us a call if you have concerns for your little one’s development.
+To start the intake process today, check out our Early Intervention referrals page.
 We offer speech & language therapy, occupational therapy, feeding therapy, education services, and physical therapy which includes orthotics and postural supportive equipment assessments.

 What do I do if I have questions or concerns about teletherapy services?